-The new Omicron variant is a reminder that 'the virus is still in control' regardless of Covid-19 fatigue, medical professor says - Local News 8
+The new Omicron variant is a reminder that 'the virus is still in control' regardless of COVID-19 fatigue, medical professor says - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jacqueline Howard, Virginia Langmaid, Michael Nedelman, Christina Maxouris and Kaitlan Collins contributed to this report.
+CNN’s Dakin Andone, John Bonifield, Jacqueline Howard, Virginia Langmaid, Michael Nedelman, Christina Maxouris and Kaitlan Collins contributed to this report.

 Comments